 Smart investors know that, for the reasons stated above, short term goals are best met with debt funds and long term ones with equity funds.

 Smart investors don't try for exceptionally high returns in just a few years because they know that the effect of compounding doesn't kick in in less than 5 years.
-(See table below – difference in accumulated amount is very small for different rates of return in the short term)
+The table below shows this.
+The difference in accumulated amount is very small for different rates of return in the short term.

 Smart Investors allocate their money with a full understanding of the amount (percentage) and nature (fluctuation) of returns.